cyang0513/Document/docs/grpc_arc.md

 ## Enable Managed Identity for Container
 Since we are storing the certificate in Key Vault, so you need to assign the managed identity to the container, and also assign the permission of reading from Key Vault secret to it.
 You can decide to use System assigned or User assigned Identity based on your scenario.
 (Currently Managed Identity for Container is under preview)

 Now all the setup is done.
-Bring up the container instance, go to Logs, you should be able to see your ASP.NET Core Grpc service is running.
+Bring up the container instance, go to Logs, you should be able to see your ASP.NET Core  gRpc service is running.
 <img src="https://github.com/cyang0513/Document/blob/main/img/grpc_container.png?raw=true">

-## Setup the Grpc Client
+## Setup the gRpc Client
-In your Grpc client, establish the channel against the container FQDN
+In your gRpc client, establish the channel against the container FQDN
 ```c#
 using var channel = GrpcChannel.ForAddress(@"https://xxxx.xxxx.azurecontainer.io:5001");
 var client = new TestService.TestServiceClient(channel);
 ```
-Run the client, you should be able to access the Grpc services running in Azure container instances.
+Run the client, you should be able to access the gRpc services running in Azure container instances.
 <img src="https://github.com/cyang0513/Document/blob/main/img/grpc_client.PNG?raw=true">

 Please note now the client shows the server is running on a Unix box, as the container is a Linux one.
 And the server name is **SandboxHost-637533984997355234**

-You can find the source code of the Grpc service here: [ChyaGrpcSvr](https://github.com/cyang0513/ChyaGrpcSvr)
+You can find the source code of the gRpc service here: [ChyaGrpcSvr](https://github.com/cyang0513/ChyaGrpcSvr)